axiom-data-science/portal-docs/DataCatalog.rst

 Download Station Data
 ------------------------

-Historical Sensor Catalogs
+Historical Sensor Data
 """"""""""""""""""""""""""

-Historical sensor catalogs aggregate and show all relevant station data.
+Real-time stations and their associated pages aggregate and show all relevant station data.
 Data can be downloaded by selecting an individual station and then choosing ``Download``.

 #.
-Visit the the historical sensor catalog's website.
+Within the portal, visit the real-time sensor map.
 #.
 Use the station filters to show stations by parameter, source, or platform.
 #.
-Use the map to zoom to an area of interest, select an individual station, and the data for that station and sensor.
+Use the map to zoom to an area of interest, select an individual station, and then download data for that station and sensor.
+#.
+Data can be downloaded by clicking on the station point in the map.
+In the data display window that opens, select ``Download`` in the bottom left beneath the chart.

 ERDDAP Sensor Catalog
 """""""""""""""""""""

 ERDDAP is a NOAA-sponsored common data server that provides access to gridded and device (e.g., weather sensor) data.
-The portal hosts an ERDDAP server that provides access to gridded data in a multitude of formats including CSV, TSV, htmlTable, json, .mat, and more).
+The portal hosts an ERDDAP server that provides access to gridded data in a multitude of formats including CSV, TSV, htmlTable, json, .mat, and more.

 #.
-Go to the ERDDAP sensor catalog's website.
+Go to the _`ERDDAP sensor catalog's website:<http://erddap.sensors.ioos.us/erddap/>`_
 #.
 Search for a station name (e.g., "Wiseman").
 #.
 Select the data link under Table DAP.
 #.
 Select the range in each dimension (e.g., start time, stride, end time) and what variables you want to download.